ashlynbaum/traject-skills-assessment/source/articles/2015-06-26-understand-modules.html.markdown

 sample.string(argument);
 ```

 Another way to export an anonymous object be to just set the object equal to `module.exports`.
-View the routes example below to see this method being used.
+View the routes example below to see this example in action.

 ```javascript
 module.exports = {};